 It is not uncommon for a probation officer to have to dig around a bit to learn relevant things about a person and his or her particular case.
 Perhaps the person could have lived out of state and maybe a driving or criminal record needs to be run from there, or maybe there was a passenger in the car, at the time of the arrest, whose very presence there is suspicious in some way or another.
 There are a million things beyond the drunk driving incident itself that could influence the kind of help, if any, or punishment a person needs.
 Moreover, a Judge is not supposed to see any kind of police report unless and until after a person has been convicted, so without the input from a PSI report (which typically contains a brief summary of relevant details from the police report) from probation, every Judge would have to spend hours and hours on each case figuring everything out, and then wind up having to play both amateur substance abuse counselor and amateur corrections officer in order to figure out what to do.
 As it has evolved, what is considered the relevant and distilled information from both the clinical and corrections perspective is given to the Judge in the form of that PSI report, along with its sentencing recommendation that, at least in theory, takes everything into account.
 From this point forward we can skip worrying about how and why this developed the way it did, and instead go right to the simple reality that the whole PSI/probation thing is just is the way it is, while acknowledging that most Judges follow these recommendations pretty much to the letter, so any plans or preparations must focus on that, and not how things “ought” to be.

 In the Detroit area, the probation officer, because he or she is the one to administer and then “score” the written alcohol screening test, must also, to some extent, fulfill the role (one might cynically say “play” the role) of substance abuse counselor.
-In the same way that although a home drug test isn’t any kind of laboratory standard for accuracy, it will let parents know if Little Timmy is smoking weed, the kind of alcohol screening instrument typically used by most probation departments won’t win any awards for clinical reliability, but is good enough, most of the time, to get a general idea of who has a drinking problem.
+In the same way that a home drug test doesn’t have any kind of laboratory standard for accuracy, it will still let parents know if Little Timmy is smoking weed, the kind of alcohol screening instrument typically used by most probation departments won’t win any awards for clinical reliability, but is good enough, most of the time, to get a general idea of who has a drinking problem.
 Think “over the counter,” and you’ve hit the mark for the quality level of these tests.
-Although the whole alcohol screening thing takes place in an environment (the court system’s inherent “alcohol bias”) where over-diagnosis is the norm, as a loose, general measurement of whether a person is a problem drinker or not, these tests will do – and they’ll have to do, because they are what is used, and they are all you’ll get.
+Although the whole alcohol screening takes place in an environment (the court system’s inherent “alcohol bias”) where over-diagnosis is the norm, as a loose, general measurement of whether a person is a problem drinker or not, these tests will do – and they’ll have to do, because they are what is used, and they are all you’ll get.

 Back in the clinical world, a substance abuse counselor tasked with diagnosing whether a person has, or is at risk to develop a drinking problem will typically have him or her complete a written assessment, and then follow up with verbal questions to assess whether or not a there is a drinking problem, and, if so, how serious it has grown.
 The questions asked are usually based upon the counselor’s substance abuse training and experience in assessing and treating alcohol and drug problems.
-Sometimes, the kind of written test used in a genuinely clinical setting is specialized, requiring not only that the person administering and interpreting (i.e. “scoring”) it to be a trained counselor, but also be trained and certified by the testing organization that publishes the test, as well.
-Although the training to do this kind of testing is a certainly more involved, this is kind of like how police officers must be trained and certified as breathalyzer operators.
+Sometimes, the written test used in a genuinely clinical setting is specialized, requiring not only that the person administering and interpreting (i.e. “scoring”) it to be a trained counselor, but also be trained and certified by the testing organization that publishes the test, as well.
+Although the training to do this kind of testing is certainly more involved, this is kind of like how police officers must be trained and certified as breathalyzer operators.
 A regular citizen just can’t step up to the breath testing machine in the police station, press the “power” button, wait for everything to light up, and then start testing suspected drunk drivers.
 If you’re reading this to be a long-winded way of saying that the kind of alcohol assessment done by probation officers isn’t very clinically solid, then you’re right on track.
 To put this in proper perspective, and before we get ready to really start analyzing things in part 2, let’s back up and recap:

 Taking a written alcohol assessment and sitting for an interview with a probation officer is required after the plea (or conviction, if there is a trial) in a DUI case, but prior to a person going before the Judge for sentencing.
 The purpose of this whole process, most often called a PSI for “pre-sentence investigation,” is to gather background and alcohol/substance use information about the DUI driver in order to make an appropriate sentencing recommendation to the Judge, who, in the real world, pretty much looks at the “recommendation” as more like the blueprint for what he or she is going to order by way of education, counseling, treatment punishment and supervision.
 This all takes place in an environment where over-diagnosis is the norm (this, by the way, has been empirically validated), and where it is fair to say that the whole court system has an “alcohol bias.”
-Given that the original and main role of probation is/was to more or less monitor people on while they’re probation, this whole trend of having probation officers do substance abuse evaluations, arrive at what are essentially clinical diagnoses, and then make treatment recommendations based upon them – in addition to handling the whole punishment/supervision side of things – raises some serious concerns.
+Given that the original and main role of probation was to monitor people while they’re on probation, this whole trend of having probation officers do substance abuse evaluations, arrive at what are essentially clinical diagnoses, and then make treatment recommendations based upon them – in addition to handling the whole punishment/supervision side of things – raises some serious concerns.

 There is a lot to this, and, in part 2, we will dig in much deeper than the overview we’ve put together so far.
 Still, we’ll stop here for now and when we come back, we’ll pick up by looking at the components of the PSI in more detail, focusing on the the background information that must be provided, the assessment the current circumstances of your life, the interview with the probation officer, the alcohol screening test, the pervasive and ever-influential concept of over-diagnosis, and the real impact that can be made on the PSI before it is completed and submitted, and what can be done in court, when you’re standing in front of the Judge who has just read it, to be sentenced.